nuksimon/lnkr/README.md

 lnkr
 ====

-browser based mind map for wikipedia
+an interactive browser based mind map for wikipedia

 lnkr displays wikipedia articles as draggable icons. related articles will have a link drawn between them, allowing the user to create a "mind map" view of the information.